-The 1st January is a really key day for so many people and, rightly or wrongly, people use it as the motivation they need to make a change in their lives in terms of their fitness and health.
+The 1st of January is a really key day for so many people and, rightly or wrongly, people use it as the motivation they need to make a change in their lives in terms of their fitness and health.
 It seems to be THE day to start new diets and fitness plans, especially given how much everyone’s eaten in the few weeks prior.
 However, I’ve noticed this seems to be a real bone of contention for existing gym users who don’t like their space being invaded with a bunch of newbies.
-Of course it would be lovely if we could all get the gym to ourselves, but I think this negative attitude towards the newbies is what can cause them to fail by the second week of February as the gym is intimidating enough as it is, let alone if the members are unwelcoming!
+Of course, it would be lovely if we could all get the gym to ourselves, but I think this negative attitude towards the newbies is what can cause them to fail by the second week of February as the gym is intimidating enough as it is, let alone if the members are unwelcoming!

 To combat this I’ve had a think and below are a few ways to deal with the influx of new members.
-Remember there is positive in everything you just have to look for it!
+Remember there is positive in everything, you just have to look for it.

 Everyone has to start somewhere right?
 Everyone has to learn and practice in order to become fitter and stronger and I truly believe there is no ultimate goal here.
-As soon as you hit a PB you’ll be looking for your next and that is great, so all you have to remember is that you and the gym newbie are the same, both looking for progress and to constantly improve yourself… it’s just that your journey started before theirs!
+As soon as you hit a PB you’ll be looking for your next and that is great, so all you have to remember is that you and the gym newbie are the same, both looking for progress and to constantly improve yourself… it’s just that your journey started before theirs.